 - Salt if needed

 - Crumble the canned or steamed fish into smaller pieces.
-Add the grated onion, chickpea flour, cilantro, chili peppers, ginger garlic paste, mint, garam masala, cumin, coriander, paprika, turmeric, red pepper flakes and one egg to the fish.
+Add the grated onion, chickpea flour, cilantro, chili peppers, ginger garlic paste, chopped mint, garam masala, cumin, coriander, paprika, turmeric, red pepper flakes and one egg to the fish.

-- Divide the fish shami kabab mixture into 12 to 16 portions.
+- Divide the fish cake mixture into 12 to 16 portions.
 Roll each portion and flatten into an oval disc.
-Keep the shaped kababs aside.
+Keep the shaped patties (kababs) aside.

-- Set up the items for breading the kababs.
+- Set up the items for breading the patties.
 Beat the egg.
 Spread the bread crumbs in a flat plate.

-- Dip each shami kabab in the beaten egg and then dip it in the bread crumbs, making sure to coat all around in each step.
+- Dip each salmon patty in the beaten egg and then dip it in the bread crumbs, making sure to coat all around in each step.

-- The kababs may be shallow fried in two batches in a skillet that has enough room for six to eight kababs.
+- The fish cakes may be shallow fried in two batches in a skillet that has enough room for six to eight patties.

 - For each batch, heat 4 tablespoons oil in the skillet on medium high.
-Once the oil is hot enough, slide six to eight kababs and lower the heat to medium and shallow fry both sides for 2 to 3 minutes each until golden brown.
+Once the oil is hot enough, slide six to eight fish cakes and lower the heat to medium and shallow fry both sides for 2 to 3 minutes each until golden brown.
 Once done, transfer to a plate lined with paper towels.

-- Serve the kababs in a platter with some onion and lime slices.
-May serve the fish shami kababs as an appetizer, side dish, snack or they can be used to make sandwiches.
+- Serve these Indian fish cakes (shami kabab) in a platter with some onion and lime slices.
+May serve these as an appetizer, side dish, snack or they can be used to make sandwiches.